The National Oceanographic Library holds a unique collection within its archives and special collections.

 To check the collections at the National Oceanographic Library please use the library catalogue.

 The National Oceanographic Library houses the School of Ocean and Earth Science collection of undergraduate (3rd year project) and taught Masters dissertations.
-Dissertations submitted between 2015 and 2019 are in the library and are available to view on request (older ones are stored in our archives and are also available to view on request).
+Dissertations submitted between 2011 and 2019 are in the library and are available to view on request (older ones are stored in our archives and are also available to view on request).
 All of the dissertations up to 2019 are listed in the library catalogue.

 The National Oceanographic Library holds print copies of all the School of Ocean and Earth Science doctoral theses in our archives; these are listed on the library catalogue and many of these are now also available online from ePrints Soton.
-Please ask staff at the help hesk if you need to see a printed copy of a thesis.
+Please ask staff at the help desk if you need to see a printed copy of a thesis.

 To connect to library resources, such as databases and journals, you will need to use the University’s VPN service called Globalprotect.
 Advice on how to set up your connection can be found on the iSolutions page: How do I set up VPN on my device?